Embeddings

 similarity_openai: tensor([0.8849])

-This is normal, since the OpenAi model has been trained with more texts in English than in Spanish.
+This is normal, since the OpenAI model has been trained with more English texts than Spanish.

 There are several types of word embeddings, and each of them has its advantages and disadvantages.
-Let's take a look at the most important ones
+Let's look at the most important ones.

 • Word2Vec